onesy-me/onesy/docs/public/assets/md/library/linked-list/use.md

-# AmauiLinkedList
+# OnesyLinkedList

 ### Options

 #### main

-First AmauiNode in the list.
+First OnesyNode in the list.

 ### Methods